xomachine/wraptool-cpp2nim/README.md

 # wraptool-cpp2nim
 Macros allowing generating compact and readable wrappers to C++ classes fior Nim programming language

+Work in progress.
+Still not ready for use.

 Macros allow you create C++ code wrapper in style:
 ```Nimrod
 namespace("<opencv2/core.hpp>", "cv"):